-As we age, we lose the sense of thirst.
-By the age of 50, our bodies may lose kidney function, which makes it difficult to conserve fluids.
-Our skin exhibits signs of wrinkling and sagging when our body is deprived of water.
-However, this is more apparent in younger people than our older loved ones, making it harder to identify dehydration earlier on.
-As a result, Vancouver seniors are more susceptible to dehydration, especially during the summer where the weather is heating up and we’re bound to excrete more water.
-There are various ways to care for seniors to ensure that they retain enough water for the day but here are a few things to keep in mind to reduce the risk of dehydration:
+As we age, we lose our sense of thirst.
+By 50, our bodies may lose kidney function, making it challenging to conserve fluids.
+Our skin exhibits signs of wrinkling and sagging when our body becomes deprived of water.
+However, this is more apparent in younger people than our older loved ones, making it harder to identify dehydration earlier in age.
+As a result, Vancouver seniors are more susceptible to dehydration, especially during the summer when the weather is heating up, and we’re bound to excrete more water.
+In terms of senior care, there are many ways to ensure that they retain enough water for the day but here are a few things to keep in mind to reduce the risk of dehydration:

 While there aren’t a lot of obvious visual cues to help us recognize when our loved ones should rehydrate, we can understand a few behavioural changes that could indicate symptoms of dehydration.